inblockio/aqua-docs/Immutable_Hyperlinks.md

 Implementation
 --------------

-We create stateful hyperlinks by moving from URL's to sha3-512 hashes as URI's.
+We create Immutable Hyperlinks by moving from URL's to sha3-512 hashes as URI's.
 These URI's are globally unique and therefore collision resistant as the namespace is sufficiently large.
 By using the hashes as links we also refer to the state of the resource.
-As the hash is the page_verification_hash of the resource it allows to verify the integrity of the resource with it.
+As the hash is the verification_hash of the resource it allows us to verify the integrity of the resource with it.

 We are referring to files with their SHA3-512 hash in this format
 \[SHA3-512\|human_readable_filename\].
-Displayed is the human readable filename white it's stored with the full SHA3-512 hash which allows us to be used as Stateful-Hyperlinks.
+Displayed is the human readable filename white it's stored with the full SHA3-512 hash which allows us to be used as Immutable Hyperlinks.

 To allow routing between resources we can add the <domain_id> as a prefix to the <verification_hash> resulting in the following syntax:

--   example: aqua://<domain_id>/<page_verification_hash>
+`example: aqua://<domain_id>/<page_verification_hash>`

+Note: Implementatstion specific to aqua-PKC:
+- The verification_hash is stored in the content-slot 'transclusion hashes' with the internal links which referne the ressource.